containerd/overlaybd/README.md

 | download.delayExtra | A random extra delay is attached to delay, avoiding too many tasks started at the same time.          |
 | download.maxMBps    | The speed limit in MB/s for a downloading task.

 > NOTE: `download` is the config for background downloading.
 After an overlaybd device is lauched, a background task will be running to fetch the whole blobs into local directories.
 After downloading, I/O requests are directed to local files.
-Different to other options, download config is reloaded when a device lauching.
+Unlike other options, download config is reloaded when a device launching.

+### credential config

 Here is an example of credential file described by `credentialFilePath` field.